Get Help Today(877) 648-4288

 Despite Ambien being safer than other depressants, such as Benzodiazepines, it is still highly addictive and can be extraordinarily dangerous when mixed with alcohol or other drugs.
 If you notice someone you know mix their medication, no matter what it is, then it could be a sign they are dealing with an addiction.

 The person suffering from addiction won’t just hurt themselves but also innocent people near them.
 People using Ambien have assaulted and accidentally killed other people.
-If you believe that you or someone you know are addicted to it, or any other Zolpidem-based drug, please come forward immediately.
-There are dedicated treatment specialist waiting to help in anyway they can.
+If you believe that you or someone you know are addicted to it, or any other Zolpidem-based drug, don’t hesitate to reach out for help.
+There are dedicated treatment providers waiting to help you make the next steps.
 It just takes one call.

 What are you struggling with?